afa7789/PK_scrambled_eggs/README.md

 3. Extract digits up to the specified length.
 4. Shift characters in the string "HelloWorld" using the extracted digits.

+If you send date as `00-00-0000`, it won't do the float division//multiplication it will be just the natural constant.

 ## Example output:

 ``` bash